Mirtha Legrand

 Rosa María Juana Martínez Suárez (born 23 February 1927), known by her stage name Mirtha Legrand (/es/; from the French le grand, "the great"), is an Argentine actress and television presenter.
 With an 80-year career, Legrand is one of the most recognized entertainment figures in Argentina.
 Legrand made her leading role debut in Los martes, orquídeas (1941) at only age 14, during the Golden Age of Argentine cinema, with starring roles in the 1940s and 1950s.
-Legrand appeared in the interview television programme Almorzando con las estrellas (Having Lunch with Stars), which first aired in 1968 on Alejandro Romay's Channel 9.
+Legrand appeared in the interview television programme Almorzando con las estrellas (Lunch with the Stars), which first aired in 1968 on Alejandro Romay's Channel 9.
 The show was later renamed Almorzando con Mirtha Legrand (Having Lunch with Mirtha Legrand).

+As of 2026, she is still active, being the host of her current show, La noche de Mirtha (Mirtha's Night), with the same format as previous editions, making her possibly the most veteran active TV host in the world.